Learn English Language and Work in Killarney.

 - An information pack with maps and guides.

 - Advice on university placement and English language examinations

 - Advice and help on finding appropriate accommodation

 - A certificate of attendance and achievement on course completion

-- Free bike rental on a first come first served basis
+- Free bike rental on a daily first come first served basis

 - Free access to the self-access room with Graded Readers, Exam Papers, Pronunciation guides, Reading and Writing Practice, Grammar and Vocabulary Practice, DVDs and English Language Magazines.

 Fees to NOT include.

 Medical Health Insurance, Including PEL (learner Protection).
 If you wish us to arrange this, this costs €100.
 This has to be paid before arrival.

 Please see a YouTube playlist of Long Term students describing living, working and studying in Killarney.